 The College's internal auditors review the systems of internal control, risk management controls and governance processes as appropriate and in accordance with an agreed plan.
 The auditors' findings are reported to Management and to the Audit Committee.
 The Management is responsible for the implementation of agreed audit recommendations and internal audit undertakes periodic follow-up reviews to ensure such recommendations have been implemented, which the Audit Committee also monitors.

-The Audit Committee also advises the Corporation on the appointment of external auditors and their remuneration for both audit and non-audit work.
+The Audit Committee also advises the Corporation on the appointment of internal auditors, reporting accountants and financial statement auditors and their remuneration for both audit and non-audit work as well as reporting annually to the Corporation.